 establish the minor’s financial independence and separate residence.

 Each case shall be decided on the basis of facts submitted, with qualitative rather than

 quantitative emphasis.
 No given number of factors is required for domicile, since the

-Pennsylvania resident status for tuition billing purposes under Commonwealth of
+eligible for Pennsylvania resident status for tuition billing purposes under Commonwealth

 to receive benefits under any of the following: